 Interest income is recorded on the accrual basis and includes amortization and accretion of discounts or premiums.
-Certain investments may have contractual payment-in-kind ("PIK") interest or dividends.
+Certain investments may have contractual paymentin-kind ("PIK") interest or dividends.
 PIK interest and dividends represent accrued interest or dividends that are added to the principal amount or liquidation amount of the investment on the respective interest or dividend payment dates rather than being paid in cash and generally becomes due at maturity or at the occurrence of a liquidation event.
-For the three months ended March 31, 2023 and 2022, PIK interest and PIK dividend income earned was \$39.1 million and \$25.2 million, representing 24.2% and 23.5% of investment income, respectively.
+For the three and six months ended June 30, 2023, PIK interest and dividend income earned was \$40.2 million and \$79.3 million, representing 23.5% and 23.8% of investment income, respectively.
+For the three and six months ended June 30, 2022, PIK interest and dividend income earned was \$28.6 million and \$53.8 million, representing 26.6% and 25.0% of investment income, respectively.
 Discounts and premiums to par value on securities purchased are amortized into interest income over the contractual life of the respective security using the effective yield method.
 The amortized cost of investments represents the original cost adjusted for the amortization and accretion of discounts or premiums, if any.
 Upon prepayment of a loan or debt security, any prepayment premiums, unamortized upfront loan origination fees and unamortized discounts are recorded as interest income in the current period.